What is the denials management process?

 Practices, clinics, and hospitals across the country use a substantial amount of resources reacting to claims management issues.
 In fact, 25–30% of the nation’s total health care expenditures are direct transaction costs for inefficiencies associated with claims management (American Medical Association (AMA)).
 To remedy claims issues such as payment reconciliation and claims follow-up, healthcare revenue cycle professionals implement the denials management process.

-Denials management is the process in revenue cycle management that focuses on understanding why claims were denied, implementing denials prevention and workflow solutions, and diving deep into claims analysis.
+Denials management is the process in revenue cycle management (RCM) that focuses on understanding why claims were denied by insurance companies or other payers.
+This is followed by implementing denials prevention and workflow solutions, and diving deep into claims analysis.

-Specifically, the cycle consists of the following steps:
+Specifically, denials management consists of the following steps:

 #1: Identify top denial reasons